 Set attainable goals and take small steps to achieving the challenges you have set yourself or your horse.
 If jumping your horse is a little nerve wracking but something you want to overcome, then setting a goal to jump and clear triple bars and then an oxer may be a little too much to start with!
 Start small and move slowly up, be patient and be patient with your horse.
 Don’t be disappointed if you do not meet your goals or only some of them, give yourself time.

-If you want to set yourself a target with your horse goals, then come over to Haynet and tell us what you want to do with your horse this year.
+If you want to set yourself a target with your horse goals, then why not start writing your blog in the New Year?
 Blogging and keeping a diary is a brilliant way of documenting the highs and lows that living with horses can bring.
-Having support from likeminded horse enthusiasts is a super way of keeping motivated and picking you up when times are tough.
+Having support from like-minded horse enthusiasts is a super way of keeping motivated and picking you up when times are tough.
 Remember if the plan doesn’t work, then change the plan but never the goal….

 by Samantha Hobden http://www.hay-net.co.uk